 11. REDCHURCH STREET

-Redchurch Street has some of the best examples of street art in Shoreditch.
-Columbian Vane MG’s bright and neon colours come together in a striking image of girl with a red face.
+Columbian Vane MG’s bright and neon colours come together in a striking image of a girl with a red face.
 ALO has two pieces in his usual liminal style.

 The walking tour takes a detour onto Chance Street and Whitby Street, but when you return to Redchurch Street you’ll find the stunning “Ukrainian Girl” by Woskerski and a long rectangular piece reminiscent of Roy Lichtenstein.

-Unfortunately the Woskerski has recently been partially covered by graffiti.
+Unfortunately, the Woskerski has recently been partially covered by graffiti.
 You can see the images from 2023 versus 2024 below.

 12. CHANCE STREET & WHITBY STREET